mmm/mmm.github.com/howtos/_posts/2011-07-27-create-github-repos.md

 Ok, I'm too lazy to go through the web interface every time I want to add a new github repo. github api to the rescue...

+## The goal

+I want

+    git create myrepo "my repo description"

+to create a new github repo 'myrepo'.

+## manually

 Grab your API Token from your github account, "Account Settings" -- "Account Admin".

 Use curl